brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __Secrets Manager vs. Parameter Store__: Parameter Store is for passwords, db strings, license codes, parameter values, config data.
 Values may be cleartext or encrypted (Secure String Parameter).
 No charge and is integrated with AWS Systems Manager.

 Using AWS Simple Email Service (SES)
-* Configure SG associated with EC2 to allow outbound to the SES SMTP endpoint.
+* Configure Security Group associated with EC2 to allow outbound to the SES SMTP endpoint.
+* __Using SES__: if you have reached a Sending Limit, you can request to increase it via.
+AWS Support.
-* EC2 throttles email traffic over the default SMTP `port 25` -> bypass throttle by using `port 587` or `port 2587`.
-Otherwise, request for a limit increase.
+* __Using custom Mail Transmission software__: e.g. JavaMail.
+EC2 throttles traffic over the default SMTP `port 25`.
+You can bypass the throttle by using `port 587` or `port 2587`.

 AWS Security Hub:
 1. __Centralised dashboard__ for findings/alerts from key AWS security services.